ARM-software/abi-aa/aapcs64-morello/aapcs64-morello.rst

 Interworking between AAPCS64 and AAPCS64-cap is not supported.

-Interworking between A64 and C64 states is supported.
+Interworking between A64 and C64 states is supported if not using the pure-capability benchmark ABI.
 The linker will insert a veneer at direct branches between different states.
 The veneer will perform both the state switch and range extensions.
 It is the responsibility of the callee to switch state on return.

 .. raw:: pdf